andrej5elin/howto_fftw_apple_silicon/README.md

 ```sh
 ipython
 ```
-First, I set the OMP_NUM_THREADS environment variable, otherwise pyfftw takes all available cores for planning.
-We do not want our code to be running on efficiency cores when performing plans or later, when computing.
+First, we must set the OMP_NUM_THREADS environment variable, otherwise pyfftw takes all available cores for planning.
+We do not want our code to be running on efficiency cores while performing plans.
 Setting this variable to the number of performance cores does the trick.

 ```python
 >>> import os